-2010).
-Yet the opposite conclusion can hold true as well.
-Bidders' rents may decrease in response to information release due to fiercer competition at the top.
-This implies that a revenue maximizer has stronger incentives to release information than a welfare maximizer.
-For instance, this is the case when information release affects bidders with intermediate valuations more strongly than bidders with high valuations.
-This paper provides criteria that determine whether information release strengthens or weakens competition in multi-object auctions.
-The previous literature has typically modeled information release as an increase in the variability of valuations in the sense of the dispersive order (Ganuza and Penalva, 2010).2 Under the dispersive order, additional information always weakens competition as it increases the differences between all order statistics.
-We introduce two new classes of stochastic orders that allow for a more flexible and directed control of the behavior of order statistics, the k- and k-m-dispersion orders.
-Increased variability in the sense of k-dispersion implies that the k highest order statistics move further apart through information release.
-Increased variability in the sense of k-m-dispersion implies the same conclusion when the overall number of bidders n is sufficiently large, n > k + m.
-Both orders are weaker than the dispersive order.
-In particular, information release can either increase or decrease the variability of valuations in k-m-dispersion, implying either a strengthening or a softening of competition.
-Consequently, a welfare maximizer may have either stronger or weaker incentives to release information than a revenue maximizing seller. k-m-dispersion provides a criterion to decide which of the two is the case.
-We apply our theory to auctions in which information release is modeled in terms of information partitions.
-Bidders do not know their true valuations, yet they know which interval of a distribution contains their valuation.
-Information release renders these intervals finer.
-This is a prominent model of information release in economic theory (see Bergemann and Pesendorfer, 2007) that is not tractable with the dispersive order. k-m-dispersion enables us to draw clear conclusions about multi-object 2A related literature studies the problem of information acquisition in auctions from the bidder's perspective, e.g., Persico (2000).
-In there, a bidder compares how different signals affect his valuation estimate.
-We study the seller's problem in which information release transforms a distribution of unknown valuation estimates into another.
-Formally, information acquisition is thus a rather different problem that requires different statistical tools such as Blackwell's (1951) sufficiency or Lehmann's (1988) efficiency of signals. auctions with sufficiently many bidders.
+multi-object auctions with sufficiently many bidders.
 Information release decreases bidders' rents if and only if information affects the bidders with the highest valuations.
-In a second classical model of information release due to Lewis and Sappington (1994), each bidder's signal equals his valuation with some probability while it is pure noise otherwise.
-This model has been applied to auctions, e.g., by Ganuza and Penalva (2010) and Shi (2012). k-m-dispersion allows to determine the comparative statics of information release even if signal quality differs for bidders with higher versus lower valuations.
-While information release often relaxes competition between bidders in this setting, the opposite can happen as well.
-Specifically, further increases in high signal qualities may foster competition at the top.
-Our results directly translate to the problem of understanding the impact of targeted advertising on revenues in auctions, see Hummel and McAfee (2015).3 Beyond auctions, our techniques also contribute to other fields such as reliability theory and risk management where worst realizations of distributions matter.
+In a second classical model of information release due to Lewis and Sappington (1994), each bidder's signal equals his valuation with some transmission probability while it is pure noise otherwise.
+This model has been applied to auctions, e.g., by Ganuza and Penalva (2010) and Shi (2012).
+We study an extension of this model in which signal quality is heterogeneous and type-dependent.
+While standard concepts such as the dispersive order are not applicable, k-m-dispersion provides a complete picture of the comparative statics of information release: Improved information transmission often relaxes competition between bidders in this setting.
+Yet the opposite can happen as well.
+Specifically, increases in the transmission probability of high valuations can intensify competition at the top.
+Our results also contribute to understanding the impact of targeted advertising on revenues in auctions, see Hummel and McAfee (2015).3 Beyond auctions, our techniques apply to other fields such as reliability theory and risk management where worst realizations of distributions matter.
 Differences between order statistics are also crucial in matching markets.
 Analyzing expected matches between firms and workers, or men and women, requires to control distances between order statistics not only at the top, but also on lower levels of a distribution.
-Another field of application - beyond the scope of this paper - may be the measurement of inequality, where distances from the poorest (or the richest) to the middle income quantiles of a population may be of specific interest.
-For example, recent developments in Western countries such as the US suggest that a focus on the distances between the richest 400 families and the middle class could help defining educational goals for the next decades.4 Related Literature This paper is related to several contributions in the literatures on auctions and on stochastic orders.5 Our auction-theoretic applications generalize results of Ganuza and Penalva (2010) and thus contribute to the literature on information in auctions and mechanism design.6 Jia, Harstad and Rothkopf (2010) study information release in auctions when bidders know parts of their valuations and the other additive parts can be disclosed.
-They illustrate that the comparative statistics of bidders' revenues 3For a broader picture of the online advertising market, see Athey, Calvano and Gans (2014).
+Another field of application - beyond the scope of this paper - may be the measurement of inequality, where distances from the poorest (or the richest) to the middle income quantiles of a population are of specific interest.4 For example, recent developments in Western countries such as the US suggest that a focus on the distances between the richest 400 families and the middle class could help to define educational goals for the next decades.5 Related Literature This paper is related to several contributions in the literatures on auctions and on stochastic orders.6 Our auction-theoretic applications generalize results of Ganuza $^{^{3}}$ For a broader picture of the online advertising market, see Athey et al. (2014).

-4See "America's elite.
-An hereditary meritocracy", The Economist, 01/24/2015.
+4See, e.g., Foster and Shneyerov (2000) for a contribution in that literature which also discusses local properties of inequality orders.
+5See "America's elite.
+An hereditary meritocracy," The Economist, 01/24/2015.

-5 For introductions to these two fields, see Krishna (2002) and Shaked and Shanthikumar (2007).
+6For introductions to these two fields, see Krishna (2002) and Shaked and Shanthikumar (2007).